grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 The sound of the diesels faded.
 Percy arrived in the sonar compartment soon after, having been directed there from above by Bastian.
 "What the fuck is going on, Hemi?"

 He pointed to the scope as he adjusted the second sonar headset over his ears.
-"We are going to give that strange pile of radar contacts a listen."
+"We are going to give that strange assemblage of radar contacts a listen."

 Percy flipped off the radar.
 "Let's not give away our position more than we already fuckin' have.
 What do you think, should we dive?"